 Phoebe Streblow bridges an interest in astrology with the creation of personal glyphs through her work Trine of Air.
 Harmonious and stable, a trine is formed at birth and often falls between planets that share the same element.
 Her minimalist depiction of this formation appears as an icon.
 Existing at equilibrium, the work is neither pure object nor image.
 An equilateral triangle painted directly onto the wall serves as a base for three circularly framed images of air and water.
 Each point advancing itself beyond flat representation by incorporating a curved dome of glass.
 What was once a circular form subtly emerges as a planetary sphere.

 David Andrew Frey is a New York-based artist, curator, and technologist.
-He founded Culturehall in 2008 as a new way for artists to connect with curators, gallerists, collectors, and other artists.
-David received an MFA in Studio Art from the University of Illinois at Chicago in 2000.
+He founded Culturehall to connect artists with curators and their peers.
+Recently David launched ArtMgt, a platform for providing artists with opportunities to create income through the enjoyment of their work.
+David earned an MFA in Studio Art from the University of Illinois at Chicago.
 He has also studied at the Camberwell College of Art in London, the Hochschule der Künste in Berlin, The University of New Mexico in Albuquerque, and the Savannah College of Art and Design.
-He recently curated exhibitions in New York of work by Culturehall artists for Ligne Roset, the Big Screen Plaza, and Cindy Rucker Gallery.
+He has curated exhibitions in New York of work by Culturehall artists for Ligne Roset, Cindy Rucker Gallery and the Big Screen Plaza.